saurabhdaware/blog.saurabhdaware.in/content/is-this-client-side-routing/index.md

 </style>
 <div class="hidden-article">

-So the correct answer is **Default Browser Navigation** 🎉
+The correct answer is **Default Browser Navigation** 🎉

-Though I'll be more happy if you have selected Client-Side Routing because in this blog, I am going to talk about how we can improve the browser navigation performance without client-side routing.
+Though I'll be more happy if you selected Client-Side Navigation because in this blog, I am going to talk about how we can improve the browser navigation performance without client-side routing.

+We currently have 2 popular ways to navigate between pages, client-side routing and browser's default navigation.
+Client-Side routing is a default routing method in most JavaScript frameworks.

 </div>